pbeasly/pbeasly/README.md

 ## Paul Beasly
 Welcome to my profile page!
-I'm a Data Science graduate student at the University of Texas.
+I'm a graduate student in Applied Math/Data Science.
 My background is in analog IC design and business/marketing.
 My passion is to discover patterns and relationships in data.
-I'm interested in freelance projects such as;
-- data cleaning
-- data visualization
-- data analysis

 Below are a few of my portfolio highlights.
 To learn more, feel free to connect with me, [pbeasly](https://www.linkedin.com/in/paul-beasly-372b888/).